morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 83 - Rule 83 - Every company has a Production environment and a Testing environment.
 If you're lucky, they are separate environments.

 #### Rule 84 - Users already have a certificate of proficiency in computering.

-Rule 85 - Everyone is a user.
-Even you.

 #### Rule 81N6 - The GoogleBing awaits.